-We operate remote camps in Alaska's Arctic [Yukon River Camp, Coldfoot Camp, and Deadhorse Camp] that meet the important food/lodging needs of arctic travelers --- we take pride in cooking delicious handcrafted meals and ensuring absurd cleanliness while welcoming our travelling guests to the arctic wilderness we love with a spirit of soulful hospitality that is both genuine and authentic.
+We operate three remote camps in Alaska's Arctic: Yukon River Camp, Coldfoot Camp, and Deadhorse Camp.
+All three camps meet the important food and lodging needs of Arctic travelers.
+We take pride in cooking delicious handcrafted meals, ensuring absurd cleanliness, and welcoming our guests to the Arctic wilderness we love with a spirit of soulful hospitality that is genuine and authentic.

 About Work Arctic

-Coldfoot Camp --- neighboring the Gates of the Arctic National Park north of the Arctic Circle in the Brooks Mountain Range --- just sixty miles south of the northernmost extent of the tree line --- today, the Central Brooks Range is [and, always has been] one of the most remote and unpeopled wilderness areas left on earth.
+Coldfoot Camp: Neighboring the Gates of the Arctic National Park north of the Arctic Circle in the Brooks Mountain Range, Coldfoot sits just sixty miles south of the northernmost extent of the tree line.
+Today, the Central Brooks Range is--and always has been--one of the most remote and unpeopled wilderness areas left on earth.

-Arctic Base Camp --- located in Fairbanks, the "arctic base" team provides the support services critical to making the everyday operations of our arctic Camps a reality --- and --- Fairbanks, a warm and welcoming city situated on the southern edge of Alaska's arctic wilderness, offers Arctic Base Camp coworkers the perfect launching pad for exploring ALL of Alaska's Arctic.
+Fairbanks, a warm and welcoming city situated on the southern edge of Alaska's Arctic wilderness, offers Arctic Base Camp coworkers the perfect launching pad for exploring ALL of Alaska's Arctic.

 The Employee Experience